 How Are My Rates Calculated?

 Insurance companies determine how much risk you’ll bring them when they write you a policy.
 To do this, they weigh several factors against each other.
-Insurers place different emphasis on different factors, which is one reason you can get vastly different rate quotes when shopping for insurance.
+Insurers place different emphasis on different factors, which is one reason you can get vastly different rate quotes when shopping for cheap car insurance.
 For example, a company may give lower rates to a driver with a high credit score, while the next company won’t factor in credit score at all.
 Here are factors that are generally used:

 - Driving/claims record